15 Dining Room Rugs for Every Style, Size and Budget

 Another great thing about shopping Ruggable's site is that every rug design comes in tons of sizes and shapes, including round.
 It's definitely disappointing when you're shopping for a round rug and find the one only to find out it's exclusively available as a rectangle.
 If you're looking for a round rug, definitely check out Ruggable's collection of Persian-inspired round rugs.

 For florals, look no further than Rifle Paper Co.
-The stationery brand recently launched a line of rugs with the brand's signature floral designs.
-And they are gorgeous!
-There are high-end wool rugs, but there are also more affordable printed and power-loomed rugs, such as this stunning black and white floral rug.
+The stationery brand recently launched a line of rugs with the brand's signature floral designs, and they are gorgeous!
+There are high-end wool rugs, but there are also more affordable printed and power-loomed rugs, such as this whimsical design.

 Rectangles are the most common rug shape, and there are quite a few round rugs to shop online, too, but if you're searching for a square dining room rug, there aren't as many choices.
 And sometimes designers will just cut a rectangle design into a square and it looks super funky.
 This pretty indigo square rug from World Market, however, is great on style and budget.

-Oval-shaped rugs aren't as common in the living room and dining room as they used to be, but they look great paired with an oval-shaped dining table.
+Oval-shaped rugs aren't as common in the living room and dining room as they used to be, but they look great paired with an oval-shaped dining table or small circle breakfast nook.
 Just make sure to get a size that's slightly larger than the table and chairs.
-We love this abstract oval rug from West Elm with a subtle watercolor or tie-dye effect.
+We love this cream jute rug from West Elm with a subtle woven braided ring.